 Our commitment to referral partners

-- Clear triage: we identify whether the real issue is liability, payments, treatment, impairment, or a threshold pathway.
+- Clear issue identification: we identify whether the matter concerns liability, payments, treatment, impairment, or another statutory pathway.

 - Practical communication: with client consent, we can keep referrers updated on major milestones without creating noise.